Research Portfolio · AI for Accessibility

 The Bigger Picture

-1 The Safety & Trust Angle
+1 The Highest Bar for Trust

-Below, I present three case studies that put this vision into practice—each tackling a unique facet of making visual creativity accessible through AI: restoring spatial perception, enabling output verification, and giving users authorship over automation.
+Below, I present three case studies that put this vision into practice, each tackling a unique facet of making visual creativity accessible through AI: restoring spatial perception, enabling output verification, and giving users authorship over automation.

 01